 In such a scenario, it is text analytics that can come to your aid.
 It helps analyze all survey responses without the need for sampling.
-The thorough analysis of the responses help in arriving at a near accurate measure of promoters, passives, and detractors.
+The thorough analysis of the responses helps in arriving at a near accurate measure of promoters, passives, and detractors.

 Categorization of survey responses

 The purpose of Net Promoter Score® is to categorize users based on their loyalty into promoters, passives, and detractors.
-From a business perspective, the user responses must be also further segmented.
+From a business perspective, user responses must be also further segmented.

 That calls for identifying a common pattern of responses — a common theme that every customer talks about is happy or unhappy about.